paulinavonstackelberg/ValidatingMIRegularized/Supplementary_figures/README.md

 ## Supplementary figures

 This section contains supplementary figures accompanying the manuscript.
-Figures for all conditions are found in the subfolder XX.
+Figures for all conditions are found in the subfolders.

-`Supplementary_figures` is the pdf file containing additional plots as referred to in the document.
+`Supplementary_figures` is the pdf file containing additional plots as referred to in the article.

 ## Folder structure
 The folder names should be read as follows (illustrated with an example):